Updated: Dec 7, 2018

 Wait!
 What?
 I had heard this happen in the news recently and prayed that it was never going to be my reality.
 I blame God for not endowing my parents with enough wealth in the beginning so they could have me in the US.
 What am I going to tell people now?
 My family?
 Another failure?
 Another disappointment?
 God this is not the ‘Arise & Shine’ vision for my life that I thought I would experience when You spoke at the beginning of the year.
 What am I going to do with my life now?
 The events unfolding in my life, don’t look good at all.

 You can come with us now ma’am.
-Grab your stuff and enter through these back doors.
-I made my way with them and secretly got on the flight back to Lagos, 48 hours after I had kissed everyone goodbye.
+Grab your stuff and enter through these back-doors.
+I made my way with them and secretly got on the flight back home to my country.
+48hrs after I had kissed everyone goodbye.
 Was this God’s plan?
 Was this my own doing?
 The more I prayed, the more the situation worsened.
 I had lost all hope in life and in God.
 I could not see how He would turn this around.

 Have you found yourself in such a difficult situation before? how did you deal with it? leave your comments below and let's talk about it.
 Remember also to like, share and subscribe to never miss an update.